Molly: Wait, you fake those!?

-- Happened to Josť Carioca when he tried to use a mobile phone he found on the streets to impress a girl by pretending to be holding an important conversation... and then the phone started ringing.
+- Happened to José Carioca when he tried to use a mobile phone he found on the streets to impress a girl by pretending to be holding an important conversation... and then the phone started ringing.

-- In The Muppets Wizard Of Oz, Toto has declared himself to be Dorothy's agent, and is apparently calling someone about a gig.
+- In The Muppets' Wizard of Oz, Toto has declared himself to be Dorothy's agent, and is apparently calling someone about a gig.
 Dorothy's reaction: "That isn't even a real phone!"

 - Done dramatically in Obsessed.
 Lisa tricks the Charles' babysitter into letting her into the house by pretending to hold a phone conversation with Sharon.
 Justified a bit when Lisa pretends that Sharon is upset with the babysitter, causing her to decide against taking the phone herself.

-- A young man is just starting up his own law firm.
+- There's a well-known lawyer joke along these lines.
+A young man is just starting up his own law firm.
 On the morning of his very first day in business, a man comes to the door.
 Just before he enters the office, the lawyer (wanting to impress this client) picks up the phone and shouts into it: "$100,000 is my final offer!
 I'm a very busy man, you know, and my time doesn't come cheap.
 You don't like it?
 Fine, then, you can just go find yourself another lawyer!"
 He slams down the phone and turns to the other man.
 "Now, what can I do for you?" he asks.
 The other man replies, "Uh, I was just here to hook up the phone."

 - Happens frequently on Frasier — in one episode, Frasier attempts to get out of a date by pretending he's getting an emergency call from his brother, in another, he and his ex-wife simultaneously make non-calls to "cancel" other dates that they don't actually have.